Skip to main content

 • Excellent oral/written communication skills

-• Availability to start by the end of May 2024 will be an advantage
+• Availability to start in Summer 2025 will be an advantage.

 This title will apply to newly qualified Post-Doctoral Researchers and will be considered as a period of training as the researcher will have dual goals in terms of the research project and their own career development.
 The researcher will be mentored by a Principal Investigator (PI).
 It is expected that a researcher would spend not more than 3 years at the Post Doctoral level, subject to the term of the project and would then be eligible to compete for a Senior Post Doctoral post advertised by the University.